jaromtia/Great-Vault/SCADA/ICS.md

 #cybersecurity-concepts
+Industrial Control Systesms
-IManages and controls industrial processes using a varity of systems, including programmable logic controllers PLCs and distributed contorl systems
+Manages and controls industrial processes using a varity of systems, including programmable logic controllers PLCs and distributed contorl systems